|• SAMPLE BALLOTS HAVE BEEN DELIVERED - click here for PDF version

 Hackensack, NJ 07601-7076

-If you are a newly registered voter, or you have never voted in a primary election, you still may vote in the primary election in June.
-When you go to the polls that day, you will ask for one party's ballot.
-That declaration will enroll you in the party you choose.
-You will be affiliated with that party unless you file a letter or written form asking your party affiliation be changed.
-Such a declaration must be received by the county office at least 50 days before the primary election.
+If you are a newly registered voter, not declared or you have never voted in a primary election, you still may vote in the primary election in June.
+When you go to the polls that day, you will be asked to declare your party, Republican or Democrat.
+Once you vote, you will be affiliated with that party unless you file a letter or written form asking your party affiliation be changed.
+Such a declaration must be received by the county office at least 55 days before the Primary Election.
+If you are an unaffiliated voter (not declared) and receive Mail-In-Ballots, you will received both a Democrat and Republican ballot in your envelope.
+You must complete and submit only one ballot, and the same as at the polls, you will be affiliated with that party until or unless you change your party affiliation.
+You have the option to declare as an unaffiliated voter again.
+Forms are available at the Municipal Clerk's Office or County Clerk's Office to do so.

 Vote By Mail FAQ’s

-A voter may vote by mail by completing the Application for Vote by Mail Ballot (see below), and returning the application to their County Clerk (County Clerk addresses attached to form).
-To receive your ballot by mail, the application must be received by the County Clerk 7 days prior to the election.
+In New Jersey, you must be a registered voter to apply for a Mail-In-Ballot.
+Click here for forms.
+Once you apply, you will not be permitted to vote by machine at your polling place in the same election.
+You will receive instructions with your ballot.
+A voter may vote by mail by completing the application for Vote by Mail Ballot (see below), and returning the application to their County Clerk (County Clerk address on the form).
+To receive your ballot by mail, the application must be received by the County Clerk up to 7 days prior to the election.
 A voter may also apply in person to the County Clerk until 3:00 p.m., the day before the election.

 The County Clerk cannot accept faxed or emailed copies of an Application for Vote by Mail Ballot, unless you are a Military or Overseas Voter, since an original signature is required.